Agape Core Values and Roles

 At Agape, we understand this worship text to suggest that at Corinth (specifically), women were encouraged to prophesy with their heads covered (1 Corinthians 11) but also charged to not preach or teach at times in the assembly.
-We limit this to the sermon but feel that the text says nothing concerning facilitating a communion discussion, entering into dialogue during the sermon or testimony time, singing, announcements, or sharing during worship.
+We feel that the text says nothing concerning facilitating a communion discussion, entering into dialogue during the sermon or testimony time, singing, announcements, or sharing during worship.

 One observation must be discussed.
 Few churches of Christ actually believe and practice that women be completely silent in their assemblies.
 The majority believe that women can talk but do not allow them to preach, pray, or give announcements.
 They admit that Paul’s injunctions in 1 Corinthians 14 are limited to instructional roles.
 However, they choose to keep women in their seats during communion, announcements, and worship teams because they do not want to give the appearance of women “being in authority.”
 They see nothing wrong with having immature 13 year old boys, male children, or adult males (who struggle with pornography and other sins) perform these roles during worship.
 They admit that this is a grey area.
 However, at Agape we believe that this is a stance out of fear.
 It also slaps women in the face and tells them that they cannot do what scripture allows them to do (how sad it is that women for decades sit quietly in their seats because a male child or male in sin is given preference to them).
 If we are willing to bend scriptural practice to allow any male to serve, why can’t we operate out of courage to explore an area not forbidden by the text?
-Is it right to reject a church that explores the freedoms of the text and empowering women yet clearly submits to the limits of the text?
 Is it right to “oppress” females because we, as males, feel that freedom is too costly?